Prospecting

 Key ways to build rapport include:

 • Being patient, friendly, and approachable throughout the call, no matter what speed bumps the prospect presents.
+For more tips on making a great qualifying call, check out this comprehensive guide.

 6. Practice Persistence, Not Pushiness

 One of the biggest challenges in telemarketing is walking the fine line between persistence and pushiness.
 Although follow-up is crucial to closing sales, being overly aggressive or insistent can turn prospects away.
 To be a top-tier telemarketer, you need to understand the importance of persistence while keeping your ears open for when to back off and give the prospect space.
+Staying positive and focusing on the next call after a difficult conversation is essential for maintaining motivation and improving performance.

 A successful follow-up strategy involves checking in periodically without bombarding the prospect with calls or emails.
 Each interaction should add value to the prospect, whether through new information, insights, or solutions to their problems.